vburlbl/cleantalk-spam-protect/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-No captcha, no spam comments, no spam registrations, no spam contact emails and no spam bots.
-Cloud, CAPTCHA less, premium antispam for WordPress.
+Cloud, light, easy setup, premium anti-spam for comments, registrations, contact forms and no spam bots.
+All in one captcha less WordPress anti-spam.

 == Description ==
 No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.